Vermillord/PIDuino-Propeller-Balancing/3d models/README.md

 These are the 3d model files that are used to print out the platform that's used for balancing.
 The model that has been printed uses 30% infill and has shown good performance in simulating PID control for a 2 DOF arm.
+Parts are all in .STL files and ready to be 3D printed.
 More improvement will come.

 Note:
 1. The movement are a bit restricted due to parts being tight fit